matte54/ProjectReggie/ideas.md

 * Statuses
 - Add a command so people can add more statuses
 - Needs to convert the status system to use a file instead for this to work
+- add/remove needs list indexes to make that part simpler
+- Use a dictionary